 So, as part of this month’s iHomeschool Network birthday series, we’ve gathered together some fairly detailed information, as well as some of the resources I mentioned earlier.
-I tapped my boyfriend, Dan, who has a history degree, to help tell the story accurately and at a middle-grade level.
-Dan also helped go beyond the biographical facts and explore some of the big questions about Hitler’s life and legacy.
+I tapped my boyfriend, Kaitlyn, who has a history degree, to help tell the story accurately and at a middle-grade level.
+Kaitlyn also helped go beyond the biographical facts and explore some of the big questions about Hitler’s life and legacy.
 I hope you’ll find it helpful in answering your children’s questions (and maybe your own).

 Adolf Hitler’s early life